MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-accidental-deletes.md

 ### Rejecting deletions

 If you don't want to allow the deletions, you need to do the following actions:
-- investigate the source of the deletions
+- Investigate the source of the deletions.
-- fix the issue (example, OU was moved out of scope accidentally and you've now readded it back to the scope)
+- Fix the issue (example, OU was moved out of scope accidentally and you've now readded it back to the scope).
-- Run **Restart sync** on the agent configuration
+- Run **Restart sync** on the agent configuration.

 ## Next steps